 Management and Health Programs

-Following separation, the foal usually enters into increased contact with human handlers who require certain standards of behavior.
+Following separation, the foal usually enters into increased contact with human handlers, with an increased need for behaviors that promote safety for the foal and human.
 The foal should be taught to accept basic handling and be comfortable and relaxed around humans before weaning.
 Haltering, brushing and leading the foal while still on the side of the mare will be helpful for later training.

 Because weaning can be very stressful, the foal should be in good health before being separated from its dam.
-Several vaccinations are recommended to begin between three to six months of age.
+Several vaccinations are recommended to begin between 3 months to 6 months of age.
 For specific needs to be met, vaccination and deworming schedules need the supervision of a veterinarian that is familiar with your farm practices and location.

 Time of Weaning

-The choice of age for weaning foals depends on factors such as the health status of the mare and foal, temperament and vices of the mare, the environment into which the foal will be weaned, maturity of the foal at a given age and the level of management on a given farm.
-If necessary, foals can be weaned as early as a few days post birth; however, the usual age for weaning is between four and six months.
+The choice of age for weaning foals depends on factors such as the health status of the mare and foal, temperament of the mare, the environment into which the foal will be weaned, maturity of the foal at a given age and the level of management on a given farm.
+If necessary, foals can be weaned as early as a few days post birth; however, the usual age for weaning is between 4 months and 6 months.
 Newborn foals rely on the mare for nutrition, protection and security.
 As such, foals weaned at extremely young ages require intense nutritional and behavioral management, and may not develop some of the natural behaviors associated with horses.
-By four months of age, however, the foal should be eating fee, and becoming less dependent on its dam for protection and emotional support.
+By 4 months of age, however, the foal should be eating freely and becoming less dependent on its dam for protection and emotional sup-port.
 Weaning before this age may increase weaning stress, especially if environmental conditions are harsh, the foal is not eating grain or the foal is heavily dependent on the mare.
+Prolonging weaning until 6 months may result in a more robust foal with less social disturbance than foals weaned at an earlier age.

-On the other hand, little nutritional or social support may be gained by waiting until six months of age to wean.
-In fact, later weaning may promote some unwanted behavior in foals.
 Many breeders prefer to separate a mare with adverse disposition or vices from her foal as soon as advisable.
-Some behavior patterns can be learned from the mare and with early separation, the mare’s behavior will have less influence on the foal’s behavior.
+Behavioral tendencies in mares often are repeated in their offspring, however it is difficult to interpret whether this is a result of shared genetics or the environment the mare created for the foal.
+Some behavior patterns can be learned from the mare and with an earlier separation, the mare’s behavior may have less influence on the foal’s behavior.
+Conversely, calm mares that interact readily with humans tend to create foals with similar behavior patterns in their offspring.
 There are also substantial differences between individuals in the strength of the mare/foal bond, which may be necessary to consider in terms of time and method of weaning.